 Refer to pages 9-11 of this course outline for relevant regulations regarding exam deferrals, academic honesty, graded feedback, in-class exams, and student accommodation policies.

-TENTATIVE COURSE SCHEDULEe-class

-CAS: Canadian Audit Standards (CPA Handbook)

-OCS: Other Canadian Standards (CPA Handbook)

-CW: Posted on course website

-Note: All readings, articles and cases will be either posted on the course website (moodle) or a link provided to the library website
+TENTATIVE COURSE SCHEDULE – Refer to the Course Outline posted to the e-class site for details of each session.